6 day camping trekking tour + 2 nights’ hotel stay

 Traditional farewell ceremony then an easy and relatively short descent with a good path through lush rainforest to the gate.

-On your arrival at Kilimanjaro Airport one of our welcoming transfer drivers will take you to your accommodation for the night, the San Salinero hotel, which is just a short drive away from the small and laid back town of Moshi.
-You may wish to explore one of the town’s bustling markets or just relax by the hotel pool.
+On your arrival at Kilimanjaro Airport one of our welcoming transfer drivers will take you to your accommodation for the night, the Meru View Lodge in Us River.
+Rest in the afternoon or relax at the pool.
 Our operations team will meet you to check all your equipment and to give you a thorough briefing of what to expect on your trek.

-In the morning after breakfast our driver will pick you up at your hotel and take you to the Kilimanjaro National Park which is only an hour drive away.
+In the morning after breakfast our driver will pick you up at your lodge and take you to the Kilimanjaro National Park.
 At the gate your mountain guide will take care of the registration process and once everything is packed, you can begin your adventure.
 The trail will start as a wide forest road but then gets narrower as it climbs through the rainforest.
 You will walk on a mountain ridge between the Lonzo and Umbwe rivers before reaching Umbwe Cave Camp (2930 m) after about 5 to 6 hours of strenuous walking.
 At the campsite you can rest and enjoy some snacks while dinner is being prepared.
 You might be lucky enough to see the reflective eyes of a wild cat or monkeys jumping through the trees.

 Breakfast; Lunch; Dinner